MichalVaclavek/wEasy/README.md

 ### Installing

+1] Cloning project from GitHub to your local Git repository:

+Open Git Repositories View.
+Window -> Show View -> Other -> Git -> Git Repositories In that new View click on "Clone a Git repository", fill in URI: https://github.com/MichalVaclavek/wEasy and click "Next".
+Select "next_development" (or master) branch, and click "Next".
+Select directory where the local repository will be located/cloned to, click "Finish".

-Importing project from Github:
+2] Importing project from local Git repository to Eclipse:
-- in Eclipse go to File/Import/Git/Projects from Git, click Next.
-Select Clone URI, click Next.
-Then fill in form URI: https://github.com/MichalVaclavek/wEasy, click Next.
-Select "next_development" branch, click Next.
-Define your local destination Directory, click Next.
-Select Import Wizard (..
-New Project) and click Finish.
-Projects will be created in your Eclipse.
+Go to File -> Import -> Maven -> Existing Maven Project -> Next, select Directory where you cloned the project (step 1).
+Click "Finish" and your project is imported into Eclipse and ready to run.

-After importing project from GitHub, a DB must be created.
+After importing/creating project from GitHub, a DB must be created.
 If the PostgreSQL DB is used, you can create complete DB using /scripts/postgres_script.sql file included in the source code.

-Then go to src/main/resources/ and open hibernate.cfg.xml.
-You can edit your local (or remote) PostgreSQL DB connection here.
+Then go to src/main/resources/, open hibernate.cfg.xml and edit your local (or remote) PostgreSQL DB connection here.

-Then edit src/main/resources/log4j.properties file to configure app loging environment.
+Then edit src/main/resources/log4j.properties file to configure app. loging environment, especially  then name and location of the log file.

-After that project should be ready to run either on Eclipse installed Tomcat 8.0 or 8.5 server or using Maven build ... goal jetty:run
+After that, project should be ready to run either on Eclipse installed Tomcat 8.0 or 8.5 server or using Maven build ... goal jetty:run

 ## Running the tests